fossabot/GiG.Core/docs/GiG.Core.Data.Migration.md

 ## Basic Usage

-Add the below to your Startup class and this will configure the Base Path.
+Add the below to your Startup class to perform the Data Migation executing the scripts in the default folders (Scripts and Scripts.{Environment})

 ```csharp
     private readonly IConfiguration _configuration;